About this courseSkip About this course

 We'll cover R's functions and data types, then tackle how to operate on vectors and when to use advanced functions like sorting.
-You'll learn how to use general programming features like 'if-else,' and 'for loop' commands, and how to wrangle, analyze and visualize data.
+You'll learn how to apply general programming features like "if-else," and "for loop" commands, and how to wrangle, analyze and visualize data.

-Rather than covering every R skill you might need, you'll build a strong foundation to prepare you for the more in-depth courses later in the series, where we cover concepts such as probability, inference, regression and machine learning.
+Rather than covering every R skill you might need, you'll build a strong foundation to prepare you for the more in-depth courses later in the series, where we cover concepts like probability, inference, regression, and machine learning.
 We help you develop a skill set that includes R programming, data wrangling with dplyr, data visualization with ggplot2, file organization with UNIX/Linux, version control with git and GitHub, and reproducible document preparation with RStudio.